ibm-cloud-docs/key-protect/create-root-keys.md

     of the
     [NIST Special Publication 800-122](https://www.nist.gov/publications/guide-protecting-confidentiality-personally-identifiable-information-pii){: external}.
     {: important}

+    If the `expirationDate` is provided in your create key request, the key will transition to the deactivated state within one hour past the key's expiration date.
+    {: note}

     A successful `POST api/v2/keys` response returns the ID value for your key, along with other metadata.
 The ID is a unique identifier that is assigned to